One traveler's counting problem,

 turned into a tool.

-Schengen Shuffle is built and run by Jason Mabile, a sole proprietor in the United States, and it exists because he kept miscounting his own rolling 180-day window.
+Jason built Schengen Shuffle out of need, not a business plan: he kept miscounting his own rolling 180-day window.
 Everyone does.
-The rule reads simply and counts strangely: entry and exit days count in full, nothing resets when you leave, and your days come back one at a time.
-Since the EU switched on its biometric entry/exit system, the border computer counts perfectly - so you have to as well.
+The rule reads simply and counts strangely - entry and exit days count in full, nothing resets when you leave, and your days come back one at a time.
+Since the EU switched on its biometric entry/exit system, the border computer counts perfectly, so he built something that counts the same way, then built the alerts he wished existed for the exit trip itself.

 The counting half of this site is free and stays free: the calculator with no signup, and the tracker with an account.
-The paid half is the watching: Premium members set one budget for a complete reset trip (flight out, a season-long stay, the flight home) and get an email when real prices drop under it.
+The paid half is the watching: Premium members set one budget for a complete reset trip (your way out by plane or train, a season-long stay, and the way home) and get an email when real prices drop under it.

 How we make money (all of it)